dcoffman/tvmediation/README.md

 ## Installation

-To use the time varying mediation analysis package in R, you must first install the package and and load it.
+To use the time varying mediation analysis package in R, you must first install the package and load it.
 Before that, make sure you have `R version 4.0.2`.
 There are two ways to install the package from the CRAN (Comprehensive R Archive Network) repository, by using `install.packages` or `devtools` function.

 ```{r}
 install.packages("tvmediation", dependencies = TRUE)